You will find here a collection of example of use cases for several features of dar suite command-line tools.

 File filtering is what defines which files are saved, listed, restored, compared, tested, considered for merging...
 In brief, in the following we will speak of which file are elected for the "operation", either a backup, a restoration, an archive contents listing, an archive comparison, etc.

 On dar command-line, file filtering is done using the following options -X, -I, -P, -R, -[, -], -g, --filter-by-ea or --nodump.
 You have of course all these option using the libdar API.

 OK, Let's start with some concretes examples:

 this will backup the current directory and all what is located into it to build the toto archive, also located in the current directory.
 Usually you should get a warning telling you that you are about to backup the archive itself

-Now let's see something less obvious:
+Now let's see something more interesting:

-the -R option tell dar to consider all file under the / root directory, while the -g "home/ftp" argument tells dar to restrict the operation only on the home/ftp subdirectory of the given root directory thus here /home/ftp.
+the -R option tell dar to consider all file under the / root directory,

 But this is a little bit different from the following: